MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 - Microsoft Teams Admin \| Weekly Clean Up of Microsoft Teams environments

 >[!IMPORTANT]
 > These flows will be turned off on solution import, and you can turn them on once you're ready to use them.
+Only turn on the Weekly Clean Up of Microsoft Teams environments once you are ready to enforce deletion of Teams environments.

 ## Share apps with makers